Scottish Fold Cat

 The Scottish Fold cat has no special nutritional needs, however we recommend offering a high-quality food with a high level of protein and minimal carbohydrates.
 If you are offering a commercial brand rather than fresh food, ensure that the first ingredient is real meat or fish.

-Short-haired Scottish Fold cats enjoy brushing once or twice a week to remove any loose hair, while long-haired Scottish Folds require more frequent grooming - perhaps daily - to prevent tangles and mats from forming.
+Brush short-haired Scottish Fold once or twice a week to remove any loose hair.
+Long-haired Scottish Folds require more frequent grooming—daily or every other day—to prevent tangles and mats.

-If your cat's ears are tightly folded, you might need to help your kitty keep them clean and prevent buildup.
+If your cat's ears are tightly folded, you might need to help your cat keep them clean and prevent buildup.
 At least once or twice per week, use a cotton ball moistened with a 50-50 mixture of warm water and vinegar to gently wipe beneath the folds.
-Never use cotton swabs in an attempt to clean the interior portion of your cat's ears.
+Never attempt to clean the interior portion of your cat's ears with cotton swabs—you could accidentally injure their eardrum.
 If it appears as though wax and debris is building up down inside the ear and out of reach of your cotton balls, give your vet a call.
 They can safely clean this sensitive area while protecting your cat's hearing.

-There are two other important grooming routines you might consider: Nail trimming and toothbrushing.
+Two other important grooming routines are nail trimming (weekly to every other week) and toothbrushing (daily).
 Teach your kitten to accept this type of handling from a young age to prevent struggles later in life.

 Later in life, your Scottish Fold might need more encouragement to engage in energetic play sessions between naps.
 Keep an eye on their weight and try to increase activity if possible since obesity can make joint problems and other conditions worse.

 The dominant gene that causes a Scottish Fold cat's ears to flop forward can also cause skeletal deformities when Scottish Fold cats with folded ears are bred to one another.
-For this reason, most responsible breeders pair one Scottish Fold with a straight-eared cat, usually an American or British Shorthair.
+For this reason, responsible breeders pair one Scottish Fold with folded ears with a straight-eared Scottish Fold.
+Breeders can also outcross to one of two breeds, either an American Shorthair or British Shorthair.

-Some Scottish Fold cats develop degenerative joint disease in the ankle, knee, and tail joints.
-These cats are also at risk for polycystic kidney disease and hypertrophic cardiomyopathy, which are common among many otherwise healthy cat breeds.
+Some Scottish Fold cats are also prone to developing polycystic kidney disease and hypertrophic cardiomyopathy (a type of heart disease), conditions that are common among many otherwise healthy cat breeds.

 History

-The first Scottish Fold was a barn cat named Susie.
-Like many of the cats that capture breeders' interest, Susie had a unique genetic trait: Her folded ears were caused by softened cartilage that prevented the ears from standing up like the average felines do.
+The first Scottish Fold was a white barn cat named Susie.
+Like many cats that capture breeders' interest, Susie had a unique genetic trait: Folded ears caused by softened cartilage that prevented the ears from standing up like an average cat’s ears.

-Susie was happily catching mice on a farm in Tayside, Scotland when she captured the attention of a shepherd named William Ross.
+Susie was happily catching mice on a farm in the Tayside region of Scotland when she captured the attention of a shepherd named William Ross.
 In 1961, he and his wife Mary acquired one of Susie's female kittens when she had a litter by a local tomcat with normal, stand up ears.
 They named the kitten Snooks and when she reached adulthood, she was mated with a British Shorthair and had a litter of her own.

-Some of the resulting kittens had folded ears, leading the Williams' to call the new hybrid "Lop-eared cats."
+Some of the resulting kittens had folded ears, leading them to call the new hybrid "lop-eared cats."
 Ross registered the Scottish Fold cat breed with UK’s Governing Council of the Cat Fancy (GCCF) in 1966.

 In 1971, Dr. Neil Todd brought the first Scottish Fold cats to the United States.
-One of these cats found a home with a Pennsylvania breeder named Sally Wolf Peters.
-She is credited with developing the breed as it exists in the US today.
-Scottish Fold breeders continue making outcrosses between Scottish Folds and British Shorthairs or American Shorthairs, which contribute diversity to the gene pool.
+One of these cats found a home with a Pennsylvania breeder named Sally Wolfe Peters.
+She is credited with developing the breed as it exists in the United States today.
+Scottish Fold breeders still outcross Scottish Folds with British Shorthairs or American Shorthairs, which contributes diversity to the gene pool.

-By the middle of the 1970s, the Scottish Fold cat had gained official recognition by multiple breed registries and in 1978, the breed was granted championship status by The Cat Fanciers Association (CFA).
-Today, these adorable, personable kitties are popular all over the world.
+By the middle of the 1970s, the Scottish Fold cat had gained official recognition by multiple breed registries.
+In 1978, the breed was granted championship status by the Cat Fanciers’ Association (CFA).
+Today, these adorable, personable cats are popular all over the world.
+The breed is also recognized by The International Cat Association (TICA).

 Scottish Fold Cat History